MicrosoftDocs/msteams-docs/msteams-platform/tabs/send-activity-feed-notification.md

 Activity feed APIs work with a Teams app.
 The following are the requirements for sending activity feed notifications:

 * The Teams app manifest must have the Azure AD app ID added to the webApplicationInfo section.
-For details, see manifest schema.
+For more information, see [manifest schema](../resources/schema/manifest-schema.md#webapplicationinfo).
 * Activity types must be declared in the activities section.
-For details, see manifest schema.
+For more information, see [manifest schema](../resources/schema/manifest-schema.md#activities).
-The Teams app must be installed for the recipient, either personally, or in a team or chat they're part of.
-For more information, see Teams app installation.
+* The Teams app must be installed for the recipient, either personally, or in a team or chat they're part of.

 ### Teams app manifest changes